soniaszeton/CSCI2270_FinalProject/README.md

 N/A

 Open issues/Bugs:
 Don't know how to implement chess game for harry potter chamber.
-LotR world causes a crash upon returning to the menu.
 It would be cool to have the picture for the potions riddle (link above) pop up in a new window when the player gets to that chamber